caraujo777/cvfinalproject/README.md

 # Structure

 Our main file is makemusic.py, which contains the audio logic and video stream upon which we perform hand detection.
+Within utils, we have a WebcamVideoStream object detection set up.
+Within gesture detector, we have helper classes for detecting open vs closed palms.